Anto-Jerin/Complete-business-analytics-of-AtliQ-Hardwares-the-computer-hardware-manufacturer/README.md

 ### Business Problems

 #### 1. Lack of insights on the
   - Growth potential.
   - Pragmatic and competent targets for companies and countries
   - Cost-effectiveness of operations like determining
+&nbsp;
      > - pre/post invoice discounts
      > - promotional campaigns
      > - performance bonuses